grimma2/grimma2/README.md

-### Hi there
+### Hi there 👋
 <br />
-Experienced developer with deep Python and JavaScript knowlange.
-Focusing on creating web applications, automation tasks and working with APIs.
-I strive for effective and safe solutions using modern technologies and best practices.
+Full Stack developer in Python, JavaScript with a focus on Backend, open to learning new technologies.
+I seek for effective and optimized solutions using modern technologies and best practices.

 <img src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />